caltechlibrary/dataset/about.md

 About this software
 ===================

-## dataset 2.2.6
+## dataset 2.2.7

-Fix runtime error, issue 142.
-Added cors setting when serving JavaScript files.
+Fix issue with spurious form validation without a defined data model.
+See issue #144.

 ### Authors